-The eyes are a perceptual organ designed for the purpose of looking.
-Therefore, when using gaze information for input, it becomes necessary to disambiguate when the subject is simply looking around from when he or she intends to perform an action [5]; otherwise we end up with the Midas Touch problem: everywhere you look another command is activated.
+The eyes are a perceptual organ meant for looking.
+Therefore, when using gaze information for input, it becomes necessary to disambiguate when the subject is simply looking around from when he or she intends to perform an action [4]; otherwise we end up with the Midas Touch problem: everywhere you look another command is activated.